 Sharing this data every week in the CEO’s staff meeting will get your peers out of the business of only asking you if the feature is on time and get you out of the business of constantly being on the defensive.
 Forecasting delivery dates will always be difficult, but focusing on the leading data indicators will actually help you hit more deadlines while improving the conversation at your executive table.

 Your CEO and peers will gain an understanding of what actually drives performance in your organization.
 Your team will feel more appreciated because you’re emphasizing measuring the process (cycle time, investment profile) and not just the output (when the thing is going to be delivered).

 Bringing data to your executive table will allow you to be more strategic to the business and not just a tactical execution machine.
 Starting with Cycle Time and Investment Profile will open doors for you to further contribute strategically and lay a path for the next metrics you want to bring to the table.

 How to do it

 I used spreadsheets to track this data before.
 It was painful.
 I was never sure if I could trust the data from Jira because it wasn’t fully updated.
 And it took a data engineer hours to manually collect data from each team at the end of each iteration.

 That’s why I founded LinearB.
 We automate the whole process.
-You can see your team’s Cycle Time and Investment Profile right now with our free trial.
-Check it out and email if you want tips for how to present it at your CEO’s next exec meeting: firstname.lastname@example.org.
+You can see your team’s Cycle Time and Investment Profile right now.
+LinearB is now free for dev teams.
+Click here to get started.
+Check it out and email if you want tips for how to present it at your CEO’s next exec meeting: email@example.com.